-Brides, we're gonna call it: Having long hair is a labor of love, without a doubt.
-And while your everyday maintenance and style routine is something you could probably do in your sleep, plenty of other factors come into play when we're talking about your wedding day hairstyle.
+Brides, we're gonna call it: Having long hair is without a doubt a labor of love.
+While your everyday maintenance and style routine is something you could do in your sleep, plenty of other factors come into play for a wedding-day hairstyle for long hair.

-Of course, we love those hair-in-the-wind moments, but how to keep tresses from accidentally whipping in front of your face if you go for a hair down wedding 'do?
-Even with a half-up, half-down hairstyle, would your lustrous locks inadvertently be covering pretty details of your gown's neckline and bodice?
+Of course, we love those hair-in-the-wind moments.
+But how do you keep tresses from accidentally whipping in front of your face if you go for a hair-down wedding 'do?
+Even with a half-up, half-down hairstyle, would your lustrous locks inadvertently be covering the pretty details of your gown's neckline and bodice?

-For an updo that puts your gorgeous long locks in the spotlight, but still keeps your hair pulled back and in place, you can't go wrong with a pony tail.
-Soft waves infuse this polished pony with an added dose of romance, which feels just so right with this stunning, blush-hued trumpet gown.
+For an updo that spotlights gorgeous long locks but still keeps hair pulled back and secured, you can't go wrong with a ponytail.
+Soft waves infuse this polished pony with an added dose of romance, which feels so right with the decadent pearl choker.

-So timeless and just so chic!
-We love the look of a side-swept wrapped bun, which works beautifully for all kinds of hair textures and all sorts of bridal styles, too.
-Case in point: This lovely bride kept hers polished (and pretty much perfect) for their stunning destination wedding in Tuscany.
+So timeless and chic!
+We love the look of a side-swept bun, which works beautifully for all kinds of hair textures and all sorts of bridal styles, too.
+Case in point: This lovely bride kept hers polished (and pretty much perfect) for a stunning destination wedding in Tuscany.